jackdewinter/pymarkdown/newdocs/src/user-guide.md

 is applied.

-After traversal, PyMarkdown applies extension filtering and any `--exclude` or `--respect-gitignore` rules to decide which files to scan.
+After traversal, PyMarkdown applies extension filtering and any `--exclude` or `--respect-gitignore` arguments to decide which files to scan.
 This design keeps the discovery logic simple but means the runtime cost grows with the total number of directories.
 To keep scans fast in large repositories, combine `--recurse` with `--exclude` to skip build outputs, third-party code, or other non-source directories.